Compose

 Compose subgraphs mentioned in the input file graph.yaml

-npx wgc router compose -i graph.yaml > config.json
+npx wgc router compose -i graph.yaml -o router.json

-Compose subgraphs mentioned in graph.yaml and write it to config.json
+Compose subgraphs mentioned in graph.yaml and write it to router.json

 Notes